skills17/euroskills-web-development-2023/src/modules/module-e/INSTRUCTIONS.md

 Therefore, they have to be implemented a bit differently and for this to work, the app needs to be always open.

 - The app polls the provided endpoint every 10 seconds in the background
-- If there is a new article, a notification should be shown, but only if the app is not visible at the moment (open in the background or in another tab)
+- If there is a new article, a notification must be shown, but only if the app is not visible at the moment (open in the background or in another tab)

 ## Task 3: Creating a Web Component

-For this task, you are expected to create three web components and emebed them in a simple website.
+For this task, you are expected to create three web components and embed them in a simple website.
 You are not allowed to use any framework or library for this task.

 ### `<limited-textarea>`